01/20/2021

 Galvanized steel pipe, often used in older homes, is steel that’s been treated with zinc.
 Due to the labor involved with cutting, threading, and installing the pipe, it’s not often used now, with the exception of some limited use in repairs.
 However, it is still seen in commercial applications.
 Generally, these pipes have a functional life of 40 to 50 years.

 Copper pipe is used for both hot and cold water distribution.
 Copper pipes are used in both above ground and underground plumbing, but copper can be impacted by some soils, so it’s ideal to have a protective sleeve placed around it if it will be used underground.
-Copper piping often lasts up to 50 years but thins as it ages, leading to leaks.
-Because of the increased cost of copper and the additional labor needed, PEX is a common alternative that’s more widely used today.
+Copper piping often thought to last in excess of 25 years has become the victim of changes in the way your drinking water is treated.
+The use of chloramines in the water treatment process can cause pinhole leaks in less then 5 years of use.

 PVC is a type of plastic pipe that is widely used in plumbing.
 It was one of the first plastic pipes used in place of copper.
 It’s usually reserved for cold water pipes only, because the heat may cause the plastic to melt.
 That’s where CPVC comes in, as it can be used for hot water lines.
 Both PVC and CPVC typically last 50 to 75 years, but failures can happen.

 PEX is resistant to hot and cold temperatures, so it can be used for both water lines in the home.
 It’s also common in radiant under-floor systems designed to keep your floor warm.
-It’s more durable than copper, with a lifespan of 50 years.
+PEX piping often thought to last in excess of 25 years has become the victim of changes in the way your drinking water is treated.
+The use of chloramines in the water treatment process can cause pinhole leaks in less then 5 years of use.

 All of these pipes are susceptible to corrosion.